-- Fun accessories that can be theme related, like moss, moss rocks, pebbles, wooden disks, succulents, beans, bugs, animal figurines, peg dolls to name a few!
+- Fun accessories that can be theme related, like moss, moss rocks, pebbles, wooden disks, succulents, beans, bugs, animal figurines, peg dolls, or decorative stone to name a few!
 Here are a few fun ones you can find on Amazon:

 Easy cardboard crafts this like DIY Cardboard Treehouse provide hours of fun for littles without you having to spend a ton of extra money!
 Cardboard crafts are also great for Earth Day.
 We love also including Earth Day books for kids or spring books for preschoolers or fun crafts like this Earth Day craft or this Earth Day recycled craft.

 How to Make a Cardboard Treehouse

 - To make the tree house bases, draw your shapes with a pencil on the cardboard to create the tree house plan.